 There are cheaper alternatives to the Hornet X2 helmet, like the Arai Tour X3 or the X-Lite X-551.
 However, as far as reliability, durability, and performance go, the Shoei Hornet X2 dual sport helmet is no doubt one of the most popular on the market right now and likely will be for years to come.

-With an average price for the Shoei Hornet X2 between $599-$715 on Amazon, you’re certainly paying for a top-quality dual sport helmet, and getting what you paid for.
+With an average price for the Shoei Hornet X2 between $599-$715, you’re certainly paying for a top-quality dual sport helmet, and getting what you pay for.

 Overall, we can say that the Hornet X2 is still an excellent dual sport helmet, only made better from previous versions of this design.